TetianaShchudla/CHC-data-PowerBI/README.md

 2. **Report Building**: Creating a Power BI report that delivers insights on product performance segmented by region, channel, and other key metrics.

 ---

+## Conclusion
+This project aims to enhance understanding of sales dynamics within the Consumer Healthcare sector, driving data-informed decision-making and strategic planning.
+For further information, feedback, or collaboration opportunities, please feel free to reach out.

+:star2: Thank you for your interest in the Consumer Healthcare eCommerce Analytics Report!